 The Initial Email

 Writing awesome cold emails in general is a major topic in itself.
-You can read our guide on cold email copywriting for a detailed look at how to craft powerful cold emails.
+You can read our guide on cold email copywriting for a detailed look at how to craft powerful cold emails, but here are some quick tips:

 Why You Should Follow Up